JStarling97/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+The DOM is a representation of your HTML to the browser and allows you to change the page.

 2. What is an event?

+Events occur when the user or the browser manipulates a page.
+When the page loads, it is called an event.
+When the user clicks a button, that click is also an event.

 3. What is an event listener?

+A program or block of code that waits to run until called by a certain event.

 4. Why would we convert a NodeList into an Array?

+To get access to the array methods.

 5. What is a component?

+A component is a small, possibly re-usable set of logic, behaviors and interface elements (UI or API)

 ### Git Set up